Introduction:-

 TCAS:-

-traffic collision avoidance system or traffic alert and collision avoidance system (both abbreviated as TCAS, and pronounced tee-kas) is an aircraft collision avoidance system designed to reduce the incidence of mid-air collisions between aircraft.
+A traffic collision avoidance system or traffic alert and collision avoidance system (both abbreviated as TCAS, and pronounced tee-kas) is an aircraft collision avoidance system designed to reduce the incidence of mid-air collisions between aircraft.
 It monitors the airspace around an aircraft for other aircraft equipped with a corresponding active transponder, independent of air traffic control, and warns pilots of the presence of other transponder-equipped aircraft which may present a threat of mid-air collision(MAC).

 The main purpose of TCAS is to avoid traffic collision between aircrafts TCAS operates independently of Air Traffic Control (ATC) by communicating with other transponder-equipped aircraft to build a 3-dimensional map of aircraft in the same airspace.
 By extrapolating the current range and altitude difference to anticipated future values, TCAS determines the potential of a collision threat.